FirstEnergy: Ohio regulator’s firm got $4M consulting fee

-COLUMBUS, Ohio (AP) - Fired former FirstEnergy executives improperly paid a firm tied to a future Ohio utility regulator about $4 million early last year to terminate “a purported consulting agreement” that had been in place since 2013, one of the nation’s largest electric utilities told federal regulators in a U.S. Securities and Exchange Commission quarterly filing on Thursday.
+COLUMBUS, Ohio (AP) - Fired former FirstEnergy executives improperly paid a firm tied to a future Ohio utility regulator about $4 million early last year to terminate “a purported consulting agreement” that had been in place since 2013, one of the nation’s largest electric utilities told federal regulators on Thursday.

-Public Utilities Commission of Ohio Chairman Sam Randazzo was not mentioned by name in the company’s tardy quarterly report, however, he fits the description of someone who “subsequently was appointed to a full-time role as an Ohio government official directly involved in regulating” FirstEnergy.
-Randazzo was appointed chairman by Ohio Gov. Mike DeWine on Feb.
+Public Utilities Commission of Ohio Chairman Sam Randazzo was not mentioned by name in the company’s tardy quarterly report with the in a U.S. Securities and Exchange Commission.
+However, Randazzo fits the description of someone who “subsequently was appointed to a full-time role as an Ohio government official directly involved in regulating” FirstEnergy.
+Randazzo was appointed chairman by Republican Ohio Gov. Mike DeWine on Feb.
 4, 2019.

 FBI agents searched Randazzo’s Columbus home Monday.
+The agency has declined to comment on what they are investigating.

 The FirstEnergy filing said certain former members of its senior management violated the company’s policies and code of conduct in relation to the payment.
 Five top executives, including CEO Chuck Jones, have been fired in the past month.